Two BLS programs produce Labor Productivity and Costs (LPC) measures for

 However, labor productivity measures should not be interpreted as presenting the

 contribution of labor to production.
-Rather, changes over time in the output or labor
+Rather, changes over time in output or labor

 input may reflect the influence of other factors including variations in the

-characteristics and efforts of the work-force, changes in the managerial skill, changes in
+characteristics and efforts of the work-force, changes in managerial skill, changes in

 the organization of production, changes in the allocation of resources between sectors,

 the direct and indirect effects of research and development, and new technology.

 Other productivity measures produced by the Bureau of Labor Statistics include multifactor productivity measures for the major sectors of the

 U.S. economy and for 18 3-digit NAICS manufacturing industries; for 86 4-digit NAICS manufacturing industries, air transportation, and